• Skip to main content

 Cooked salmon fillet with lemon slices on blue plate.

-How to Cook Salmon with Skin – Crispy No Flip Method
+How to Cook Salmon with Skin (Crispy)

 Joss Dyckson

+Here I will show you a great method for how to cook salmon with the skin on.
 This cooking method results in one side of the salmon being soft and flaky, the other crispy and delicious!
 If you didn't like salmon skin before, you might now.

-5 from 1 vote
+5 from 2 votes

-Prep Time 3 minutes
+Prep Time 3 minutes mins

-Cook Time 7 minutes
+Cook Time 7 minutes mins

-Total Time 10 minutes
+Total Time 10 minutes mins

 Course Main Course